IonCaza/resume/README.md

 * Clean up paths.js
 * Fix overlap in Appbar over LeftNav when resizing
 * Optimize to `renderToStaticMarkup`
+* Refactor to use `withRouter` instead of passing prop to TopBar manually

 ## Change Log